Since incense sticks are so small, you might not consider their environmental impact.

 Reed diffusers are likely safer than incense sticks as you do not burn them.
 Instead, they are sticks placed in fragrance oils or essential oil.

 Similarly, you can also opt for wooden oil diffusers, which don’t cause any air pollution.

 With that said, while essential oils are also often plant-based, they’re not a perfect solution either.

-Essential oils can still negatively impact indoor air quality, which can have an impact on cognitive function, but they do seem to have less of an impact than burning incense sticks.
+This is because studies show that essential oils can still negatively impact indoor air quality, which can have an impact on cognitive function – but they do seem to have fewer negative effects than burning incense sticks.